panyao/sodacloud/README.md

 	}
 ```
 To lookup object based on QR code, use soda.find() method where the first parameter is the class type and
 second parameter is SodaContext.
-The returned SodaQuery is passed in to callback for asynchronized running.
+The returned SodaQuery is passed in to callback for asynchronized running. [what are the parameters here]

 ```java
 SodaQR _objQR = SodaQR.fromImageData(b);